Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 15 trips per day across all routes, equating to approximately 54 weekly trips per stop.
+According to the 2021 Census, 17.2% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 15 trips per day, equating to approximately 54 weekly trips per individual stop.

 Frequently Asked Questions - Transport